Paul-Mallet/JS-Projects/README.md

 ## 12 : Countdown Promotion
 ## 13 : Lorem Generator
 ## 14 : TodoList Interactions
+<p>This is probably the most difficult project I've made on my own.
+The famous todolist items, with an input, submit, modify and clear button which looks like an introduction to API CRUD method to create, read, update and delete items.</p>

 <!-- This is a simple comment where the variables are declared -->
 [contributors-shield]: https://img.shields.io/github/contributors/othneildrew/Best-README-Template.svg?style=for-the-badge